The father of my child wants to be registered as the father in the register but cannot attend the office

 I wish to re-register my child's birth to include the father's details

-You can apply to the Chief Registrar to re-register the birth by completing a statutory declaration.
+You can apply to the Registrar General to re-register the birth by completing a statutory declaration.
 This must be signed by both the mother and the father and submitted to the Civil Registry enclosing all certified copies of your child's birth certificate.

 I have since married the father of my child and wish to change my child's surname

-If your child was given the mother's surname at registration, under the Legitimacy Act 1985 the Chief Registrar may authorise the re-registration of the birth on production of your marriage certificate.
+If your child was given the mother's surname at registration, under the Legitimacy Act 1985 the Registrar General may authorise the re-registration of the birth on production of your marriage certificate.
 You will be required to complete a statutory declaration, submitting it to the Civil Registry with all certified copies of your child's birth certificate.
 Once approved, you will be asked to attend the office where a new entry will be made in the register.